tcottrell321/Data-Analytics-Portfolio/README.md

 ![](/images/COVID_image.jpg)

 ### Situation
-The San Mateo County Health Dept publishes COVID-19 updates on their website but key data needed by citizens to make stay-at-home decisions is distributed across multiple web pages and hard to fine.
+The San Mateo County Health Dept publishes COVID-19 updates on their website but key data needed by citizens to make stay-at-home decisions is distributed across multiple web pages and hard to find.

 ### Actions and Output
 Using a simple excel spreadsheet, data is transcribed from a number of different pages on the County website to bring all critical data in one place which can support citizen's shelter-in-place decisions.
 I update the data once per week and post the graph on facebook for family and friends.